ayazhankadessova/studyNotes/Steps.md

 - add regex to decide if we want to display button on our header or not

 6. Test `Login`
+7. Add `Not available` after checking for array length8.
+8. Test `login`, but we are not providing token

 ## Fixes